 Single Expert Suspended From Practising: McElhiney v McElhiney

-In parenting proceedings, the court will often require that a report be prepared on the dynamics between family members and any other persons that the children live.
+In parenting proceedings, the court will often require that a report be prepared on the dynamics between family members and any other persons that the children live with.
 This report requires that the parties and the children meet with a report writer to be interviewed and observed.
 This report is referred to as Family Report or a Single Expert Report and can be prepared by a Family Consultant at the court or by a private psychologist or a psychiatrist appointed and paid for by the parties.
-In the case of McElhiney v McElhiney, the fitness of the person appointed as the single expert to write the Family Report was at issue.
+In the 2021 decision of McElhiney v McElhiney, the fitness of the person appointed as the single expert to write the Family Report was at issue.

 McElhiney v McElhiney